Elephant Memory Systems: History

 Leading Edge created the EMS brand to support its retail strategy.
 The company reported selling 5 million EMS disks in 1982 and projected 10 million units for 1983.

 By mid-1984, Dennison Computer Supplies was marketing Elephant-branded supplies in the United States.
 PC Magazine promotion directed mail-in coupons to Dennison.
 By late 1985, advertisements in the United Kingdom explicitly billed the line as “Dennison Elephant,” listing Dennison or distributors for several European markets.

+By early 1986, EMS was also sold in Southeast Asian countries.

 In June 1989, the parent company Leading Edge Products was acquired out of bankruptcy by Daewoo.